Curia/hugo-artist-bureau/hugo/content/about/_index.md

 ## What we do

-* Production / Local Production, Casting.
+* Production / Local Production / Casting.
 * Coordination / Creative
 * Direction / Creative
 * Production / Music